-Oratia is a publisher of books based outside Auckland, with distribution across New Zealand and representation in many parts of the world.
+Oratia is an independent book publisher based in the forest ranges outside Auckland, with distribution across New Zealand and in many parts of the world.

 Our multicultural team collectively has decades of experience in all aspects of publishing and a commitment to quality values in editorial, design, print and production.

-In addition, we offer our publishing and communications skills to organisations wanting to publish privately.
+In addition to our well-respected trade publishing programme, we offer our publishing, production and communications skills to organisations wanting to publish privately.

 Whether it’s a great book or quality publishing services, you’ll find the right home with Oratia.